ric2b/Vivaldi-browser/chromium/extensions/docs/extension_tests.md

 #### ResultCatcher
-A helper class to wait for the success or failure result of an extension test from an extension using the `chrome.test` API (TODO(devlin): Add a doc on how to use the chrome.test API).
+A helper class to wait for the success or failure result of an extension test from an extension using the `chrome.test` API.
 This class is only useful in browser tests.

 **Example Usage**